 Full Professor of German, St. Olaf College

-In the course of his career, Professor Rippley has authored, edited or translated some 18 books.
-His interests include German-Americana, German Romanticism, and the German Novelle.
+In the course of his career, Professor Rippley authored, edited or translated some 18 books.
+His interests included German-Americana, German Romanticism, and the German Novelle.

-Rippley has suceeded in academia and also in the construction-rental business.
-He holds a Full Contractor’s license with developer status.
+Rippley succeeded in academia and also in the construction-rental business.
+He held a Full Contractor’s license with developer status.

 Read more about Professor Rippley, his Fulbright experience, and his organizational and business talents.

 Karin A. Wurst – PhD 1985

 Professor Wurst specializes in eighteenth-century Literary and Cultural Studies and Early Modern Studies, Narrative Theory, and Visual Culture Studies at Michigan State University.
 She has served as Dean of the College of Arts and Letters at MSU and has recently completed an advisory role with the Provost on intercultural learning and student engagement.
 She was named the winner of the 2015 MSU Inspirational Woman of the Year Award: Culture of Empowerment.